 Rasos Cemetery is the oldest and most famous cemetery in Vilnius.
 All the important people from the first half of 20th century are buried here.
-Three nations consider Rosos Cemetery as their pantheon – Lithuanians, Polish and Belorussians.
-But the most impressive thing about it’s the area – cemetery is located on two hills and in the valley between them.
+Three nations consider Rasos Cemetery as their pantheon – Lithuanians, Polish and Belarussians.
+But the most impressive thing about this cemetery is the area – Rasos cemetery is located on two hills and in the valley between them.
 So there are lots of good view points and panoramas to enjoy the sea of lights.

 Bernardinai Cemetery (Žvirgždyno str.
 3, Vilnius)

-Situated in out beloved Užupis, it’s very small and cozy cemetery.
+Situated in our beloved Užupis, it’s a very small and cozy cemetery.
 It was established in 1810 and was administrated by the Bernardine monastery (therefore the name).
-In 19th century Bernardine Cemetery was a favorite place for Vilnius residents to go for walk, as the cemetery reminded of a park.
+In 19th century Bernardine Cemetery was a favorite place for Vilnius residents to go for a walk, as the cemetery reminded of a park.
 Actually nothing really changed.
 We still love to take a walk there.

 How about Halloween?

-And if you are not a big party person, or you need to get into the mood first, on the spookiest night of the year join our charismatic guide Samuelis and get ready for extraordinary experience with dreadful stories and the spirits of the dead.
+If you are not a big party person, or you need to get into the mood first, on the spookiest night of the year join our charismatic guide and get ready for extraordinary experience with dreadful stories and the spirits of the dead on Vilnius Ghost tour.
 Explore Vilnius Old Town in the dark and discover city's most secret locations while learning when it is appropriate to eat your neighbour.
 Don't forget to invite your friends, so you can have someone's hand to hold during this ghost walking tour in Vilnius city.
-More information: here.